RN vs. Physician Assistant: Diagnosing the Differences

 If you’re exploring a future career in healthcare and comparing registered nurses versus physician assistants, you may be unwittingly asking the wrong question for a direct comparison.

 For those not familiar with the healthcare field, it’s easy to think that these two job titles are generally the same thing—after all, nurses seemingly assist physicians, so that must mean they’re similar, right?
-But don’t let the “assistant” portion of the PA job title mislead you in thinking this is a low-level healthcare role—the mental emphasis should focus more on physician in this title.
+But don’t let the “assistant” portion of the PA job title mislead you into thinking this is a low-level healthcare role—the mental emphasis should focus more on physician in this title.
 To be clear, a physician assistant is not a physician, but works in coordination with an overseeing doctor to help with medical practice-related work.

 RN vs. PA vs. NP: Education requirements

 RN: If you want to be an RN, there are two primary educational routes—an Associate’s degree in Nursing (ADN) or a Bachelor’s of Science in Nursing (BSN) degree.
-An Associate’s degree is generally a two-year program, while a BSN typically takes four years to complete.
+An associate’s degree is generally a two-year program, while a BSN typically takes four years to complete.
 No matter which path you take, you will need to pass the NCLEX-RN exam and meet all state licensure requirements.

-PA: As physician’s assistants perform many of the same duties as doctors, they are required to obtain more education and training than compared to most RNs.
-Additionally, most PA programs require multiple years of healthcare experience to be admitted.
-Most entry-level positions require a master’s degree in physician assistant studies, which takes about two years of full-time, graduate-level study.
+PA: As physician assistants perform many of the same duties as doctors, they are required to obtain more education and training than compared to most RNs.
+Additionally, most PA programs require many hours of healthcare experience to be admitted.
+PA positions require a master’s degree in physician assistant studies, which takes about two years of full-time, graduate-level study.
 All PAs must earn licensure to practice.
 This entails completing a program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) and passing the Physician Assistant National Certifying Examination® (PANCE) as well as meeting all other licensure requirements.

-You might be looking into a career in healthcare because you want to help people, but salary and job security are still important factors to consider when you’re thinking about personal and professional stability.
+You might be looking into a career in healthcare because you want to help people, but salary and job prospects are still important factors to consider.
+Here’s how these options stack up.

-RN: The 2016 median salary of a registered nurse was $68,450, according to the Bureau of Labor Statistics (BLS).* Employment of registered nurses is projected to grow 15 percent by 2026, which is much faster than the national average.
-Many of these jobs were available in outpatient centers and residential care facilities, as opposed to the traditional hospital settings.
+RN: Employment of registered nurses is projected to grow 9 percent by 2030, as fast as the national average for all occupations.
+Many of these jobs were available in outpatient centers and residential care facilities, as well as the traditional hospital settings.

-PA: In contrast, the BLS reports the 2016 median annual salary of physician assistants was $101,480.* Employment of physician assistants is projected to grow 37 percent by 2026.
-With many states facing doctor shortages, several are reducing regulatory hurdles for PAs as a way to combat the issue.
+PA: Employment of physician assistants is projected to grow 31 percent by 2030.
+With many states expecting physician shortages, several are reducing regulatory hurdles for PAs as a way to combat the issue.
 Another factor is the aging population—with more baby boomers needing medical attention, PAs will be needed to help diagnose and treat this sector of the population.1

 The bottom line

-RNs, PAs and NPs are not interchangeable, but they are all options for anyone interested in the healthcare field.
+RNs, PAs and NPs are not interchangeable, but they are all appealing options for anyone interested in direct patient care.
 All of these roles play an incredibly important part in our healthcare system and have strong job prospects going forward.
-Now that you’ve got a better understanding of the differences and relationship between RNs, PAs and NPs, you decide which route is best for you.
+Now that you’ve got a better understanding of the differences and relationship between RNs, PAs and NPs, you can decide which route is best for you.

 If you’re not sure about committing to one of the longer educational routes, that’s completely understandable.
-Fortunately, there’s no rule that says a registered nurse cannot become a physician’s assistant or nurse practitioner with more education later on in their career.
-If a career as a registered nurse sounds like the right move for you, check out our article, “How to Become a Registered Nurse: Your Step-by-Step Guide,” to learn more about what you’ll need to get started in this exciting field.
+Fortunately, there’s no rule that says a registered nurse cannot become a physician assistant or nurse practitioner with more education later on in their career.
+If a career as a registered nurse sounds like the right move for you, check out our article “How to Become a Registered Nurse: Your Step-by-Step Guide” to learn more about what you’ll need to get started.